simonmichael/hledger/site/faq.md

 - hledger shows start and end dates of the intervals requested, not just the span containing data

-- hledger always shows timelog balances in hours
+- hledger always shows timeclock balances in hours

-- hledger splits multi-day timelog sessions at midnight by default (Ledger does this with an option)
+- hledger splits multi-day timeclock sessions at midnight by default (Ledger does this with an option)

 - hledger's output follows the decimal point character, digit grouping, and digit group separator character used in the journal.